Community Fire Refuges and Nearby Safer Places

 - If you start to doubt your ability to defend your home or to get out of the way of the fire front, then take action.
 Depending on your situation this could mean leaving the area or, as a last resort, going to a nearby safer place and staying there until the fire front passes.

-Community fire refuges and nearby safer places are two more options to promote community safety during bushfires that work by increasing the distance between people and radiant heat/flames.
+Evacuation centres and nearby safer places are two more options to promote community safety during bushfires that work by increasing the distance between people and radiant heat/flames.

 Surviving bushfires takes a joint effort between individuals, communities, Government and its agencies.